-Starting at this moment you are already taking the responsible steps to understanding your rights as a victim, spouse, next of kin, or friend of a side impact victim.
+Starting at this moment, you are already taking the responsible steps to understand your rights as a victim, spouse, next of kin, or friend of a side-impact victim.

-The first element to understand about a car crash such as a T-Bone accident is that they are rarely “accidents” and are more accurately described as a collision or crash.
-Too often a distracted, speeding, or otherwise negligent driver is at fault for the crash.
+The first element to understand about a car crash such as a T-Bone accident is that they are rarely “accidents” and are more accurately described -s a collision or crash.
+Too often a distracted, speeding or otherwise negligent driver is at fault for the crash.